Cue (magazine): History

 Cue was an early listings magazine.
 BBC's Radio Times listed radio schedules in 1923.
 Cue, with its city-specific focus, was the model for a genre that came to include Time Out, which now has 108 city editions.

-Glankoff sold Cue to Rupert Murdoch's New York mmagazine in 1980.
+Glankoff sold Cue to Rupert Murdoch's New York magazine in 1980.
 Cue was prized for its listings section.
 Glankoff died in August 1986.

+David Ewen was music editor for Cue in 1937 and 1938.